Information & Decision Science (INFO)

 Corequisite(s): INFO 583.
 Prerequisite(s): INFO 590.
 Restriction(s): Business Analytics degree students only.
 This course provides analytics students with proven concepts, techniques, and frameworks for assessing and formulating pricing strategies.
 Students will learn the process of making pricing decisions and explore innovative approaches for setting prices.
 The course covers elements of both the theory and the practice of revenue management and pricing, drawing on principles from economics and psychology while maintaining an analytics focus.
 Course concepts will be reinforced through hands-on simulation exercises, case analysis, and group project work.

-INFO 588 Analytics Practicum (3 credits)
+INFO 588 Analytics Capstone (3 credits)

-INFO 589 Applied Statistics for Business Analytics (3 credits)
+INFO 589 Applied Business Statistics (3 credits)

 INFO 590 Decision Risk Modeling (3 credits)